Fiction: The Stronghold

 “That I can do.”

-“And burger and some fries, I guess.”
+“And a burger and some fries, I guess.”

 She spun away with the skirt of her blue dress bouncing in tune with the banjo man’s strumming of strings, and the spring in her big ass cheeks made me go woozy.

 To my left was a tall dandy man, biting into a Rueben sandwich.
 He wore a black felt cowboy hat, a black vest with white-collared shirt, and a red bandana was wrung around his neck.
-A silver star with Marshall carved on it was pinned to his chest, and a pair ivory handled six-shooters were strapped in his holsters.
+A silver star with Marshall carved on it was pinned to his chest, and a pair of ivory handled six-shooters were strapped in his holsters.

-The busty barmaid set down the shot of whiskey and the bottle of beer in front of me, and I double-fisted them with my sore hands and raised them to my broken mouth and chugged both of them straight down.
+The busty barmaid set down the shot of whiskey and the bottle of beer in front of me, and I double-fisted them with my sore hands and raised them to my broken mouth and chugged both straight down.

 “Ready for the next round,” I yelled out, grinning.